TRAPPIST-1: Formation history

 The TRAPPIST-1 planets most likely formed farther from the star and migrated inward, although it is possible they formed in their current locations.
-According to the most popular theory on the formation of the TRAPPIST-1 planets (Ormel et al. (2017)), the planets formed when a streaming instability (Note: A streaming instability is a process where interactions between gas and solid particles cause the latter to clump together in filaments.
+According to the most popular hypothesis on the formation of the TRAPPIST-1 planets (Ormel et al. (2017)), the planets formed when a streaming instability (Note: A streaming instability is a process where interactions between gas and solid particles cause the latter to clump together in filaments.
 These filaments can give rise to the precursor bodies of planets.) at the water-ice line gave rise to precursor bodies, which accumulated additional fragments and migrated inward, eventually giving rise to planets.
 The migration may initially have been fast and later slowed, and tidal effects may have further influenced the formation processes.
 The distribution of the fragments would have controlled the final mass of the planets, which would consist of approximately 10% water, consistent with observational inference.
 Resonant chains of planets like those of TRAPPIST-1 usually become unstable when the gas disk that gave rise to them dissipates but, in this case, the planets remained in resonance.
 The resonance may have been either present from the system's formation and was preserved when the planets simultaneously moved inward, or it might have formed later when inward-migrating planets accumulated at the outer edge of the gas disk and interacted with each other.
 Inward-migrating planets would contain substantial amounts of water—too much for it to entirely escape—whereas planets that formed in their current location would most likely lose all water.
 According to Flock et al. (2019), the orbital distance of the innermost planet TRAPPIST-1b is consistent with the expected radius of an inward-moving planet around a star that was one order of magnitude brighter in the past, and with the cavity in the protoplanetary disc created by TRAPPIST-1's magnetic field.
 Alternatively, TRAPPIST-1h may have formed in or close to its current location.